A Comparative Analysis

 Chapter 1: Identification of the Criterion Determining Adequate Database Protection

-Introduction The object of the book is to determine the most suitable protection for investment in making databases, that is, in gathering, verifying and presenting their contents.
+1. Identification of the criterion determining adequate database protection Introduction The object of the book is to determine the most suitable protection for investment in making databases, that is, in gathering, verifying and presenting their contents.
 There are mainly four different types of protection to achieve this: intellectual property, unfair competition, contracts and TPMs, together with the legal protection against their circumvention.
 These can be used alternatively or in combination.
 Before examining these proctections in turn, and in order to decide which is best to protect investment in databases, one must establish whether the current regimes over- or under-protect investment in databases.
 The criterion to ascertain whether database contents are currently under- or overprotected in the United States and Europe must be determined.
 To find this criterion, looking at the past and current protection of database investment is a good starting point.
 This is also an appropriate way of demonstrating that databases need some form of legal protection.
 The protection of investment in database creation is not a new issue.
 In Europe, before the enactment of the Directive, countries had protected investment in database creation in differing ways.
 In the Nordic countries and the Netherlands, protection was provided by way of addition in copyright laws of a neighbouring right protecting contents rather than structure, and for a shorter period.
 Other countries which did not have a catalogue rule or geschriftenbescherming used parasitism to protect databases (in France for example).
-The United Kingdom had its traditional sweat of the brow copyright for tables and compilations (the ancestors of databases) which...
+The United Kingdom had its traditional sweat of the brow copyright...

 You are not authenticated to view the full text of this chapter or article.